Jump To Section

 - Challenge yourself by sight reading alongside others.
 The best way to practice sight reading is to play chamber music with friends and colleagues and/ or to play in an orchestra, where there are ample opportunities to read new music.
 You can practice alone by reading music you aren’t familiar with, but playing with other people makes you more accountable—the orchestra is not going to stop every time you get a little confused.

-Become a better musician with the MasterClass All-Access Pass.
+Become a better musician with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by music masters, including Itzhak Perlman, Carlos Santana, Herbie Hancock, and more.